On some special classes of contact $B_0$-VPG graphs: Introduction

-As for many graph classes having not many known full characterizations (for example, a complete list of minimal forbidden induced subgraphs is not known), their characterization within well studied graphs classes or with respect to graph parameters was investigated.
-In the case of contact $B_k$-VPG graphs, it was shown in \cite{Fraysseix2} that every planar bipartite graph is a contact $B_0$-VPG graph.
-Later, in \cite{chaplick1}, the authors show that every triangle-free planar graph is a contact $B_1$-VPG graph.
-In a recent paper (see \cite{DENIZ}), contact $B_k$-VPG graphs have been investigated from a structural point of view and it was for instance shown that they do not contain cliques of size 7 and they always contain a vertex of degree at most 6.
-Moreover, it was shown that they are 6-colorable and that contact $B_0$-VPG are $4$-colorable.
-Furthermore, $3$-coloring was shown to be NP-complete in contact $B_0$-VPG graphs.
+As for many graph classes having not many known full characterisations (for example, a complete list of minimal forbidden induced subgraphs is not known), their characterisation within well studied graphs classes or with respect to graph parameters was investigated.
+In the case of contact $B_k$-VPG graphs, it was shown in~\cite{Fraysseix2} that every planar bipartite graph is a contact $B_0$-VPG graph.
+Later, in~\cite{chaplick13}, the authors show that every triangle-free planar graph is a contact $B_1$-VPG graph.
+In a recent paper (see~\cite{D-G-M-R-cpg}), contact $B_k$-VPG graphs have been investigated from a structural point of view and it was for instance shown that they do not contain cliques of size $7$ and they always contain a vertex of degree at most $6$.
+Moreover, it was shown that they are $6$-colourable.
+Regarding contact $B_0$-VPG graphs, it was shown that they are $4$-colourable.
+Furthermore, $3$-colouring and the recognition problem were shown to be NP-complete.

 In this paper, our goal is to get a better understanding and knowledge of the underlying structure of contact $B_0$-VPG graphs.
-Even though, classical graph problems may be difficult to solve in this graph class (see for instance \cite{DENIZ}), a better knowledge of their structure may lead for instance to good approximation algorithms for these problems.
+Even though classical graph problems may be difficult to solve in this graph class (see for instance~\cite{D-G-M-R-cpg}), a better knowledge of its structural properties may lead to good approximation algorithms for these problems.
 We will consider the following four special graph classes: chordal graphs, tree-cographs, $P_4$-tidy graphs and $P_5$-free graphs, and we will characterise those graphs from these families that are contact $B_0$-VPG.
 Moreover, we will present a polynomial-time algorithm for recognising chordal contact $B_0$-VPG graphs based on our characterisation.
-For the other graph classes considered here, the characterization immediately yields a polynomial-time recognition algorithm.
+For the other graph classes considered here, the characterisation immediately yields a polynomial-time recognition algorithm.